 - Fingers are extended at the metacarpophalangeal joints and flexed at the interphalangeal joints

-- Forearm is often pronated and the elbow flexed
+- The forearm is often pronated and the elbow flexed

 It could result in various degrees of the deformity: